30/01/23

 The Ministry decided to localize pharmaceutical professions in two phases.
 The first phase involved locating 20% of the roles by July 22, 2020, while the second phase aimed to increase the number of employed Saudis to 30% by July 11, 2021.
 The decision applied to all companies employing at least five employees in pharmaceutical professions (professional accreditation with the Saudi Commission for Health Specialties is required).

-As a result of these actions, 1,500 local pharmacists were employed in 2020.
-This number was expected to increase to 3,000 by 2022.
+As a result of these actions, 1,500 local pharmacists were employed in 2020, which was expected to increase to 3,000 by 2022.
 In addition, the monthly minimum wage for Saudis employed in one of the positions included in the program was increased to SAR 7,000 for specialists and SAR 5,000 for technicians.

 Due to constantly changing requirements, we notice a trend of extensively hiring Saudi Nationals for sales and specialist positions.
 At the same time, expats still have a chance to get jobs in senior positions and positions requiring specialist knowledge and skills.
 However, these opportunities are also being slowly limited.